mcaveney/MATLAB-picture-editing/README.md

 This function was written for CS1371 at Georgia Tech and each sample picture requires a specific format from the placing of the Pokemon.

+Function: pokemonGo.m

+Inputs: filename of image with pokemon, filename of image without pokemon, nationalPokedex xtructure array

+File Outputs: image of pokemon replaced with pokeballs, image of personal pokedex